-A yearly check-up is your chance to ask any questions to have – small or large – about your cat’s health.
+A yearly checkup is a chance for the cat owners to ask any questions – small or large – about their cat’s health.
 Feel free to ask your vet about any health or behavior concerns during the exam.

 A complete wellness profile is a vital part of keeping your cat healthy.
 If your vet notices anything of concern during the exam, they will help you design a treatment plan or a watch-and-wait strategy.
 And if your cat gets a clean bill of health, you can feel good about taking a proactive approach to their wellness.

 Lastly, you can ask questions about the best cat food brands.
 This will empower you to not only select the best for your cat but also ensure long-term savings by keeping your cat healthy.

 Want to Spend Less on Your Cat’s Health Needs?

 Sign up for PetPlus, the first-ever comprehensive savings plan for pets.
 Find out how much a membership will help you save.